top of page

 The illustration below represents a hypothetical participation in an oil and gas program and not indicitave of any specific program or investment.
 Key assumptions include:

-• Total assumed combined tax bracket of 28%
+• Total assumed combined tax brackets of 43%

 • Intangible Drilling Cost deduction of 90% of investment